Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 - Tool sharing & troubleshooting

 - Check model outputs/issues

-We are also looking into upcoming in-person workshop options for the latter half of 2022 to brainstorm and discuss draft papers.

 In this document we describe the general experimental and scenario set-up (Section 3).
 Further down in Section 4 we include the details of